Frequent Express: Future plans

+FX routes are planned for 82nd Avenue in Portland and the Tualatin Valley Highway (Oregon Route 8) between Beaverton and Forest Grove.
+In January 2023, Metro ranked both corridors as "Tier 1" investment priorities, identifying them as "corridors that are ready and where new high capacity transit connections are currently planned for the near-term".

+82nd Avenue

+82nd Avenue is planned to be TriMet's second FX route.
+The route would run the length of 82nd Avenue from Clackamas Town Center north to the Cully neighborhood.
+Metro established a steering committee for the 82nd Avenue transit project in June 2022.
+Construction is projected to begin in 2026, and the line is expected to open in 2029.
+The line will use 60-foot articulated New Flyer XHE60 fuel cell buses.

-Route and stations
+Route

 FX2–Division begins at the northern end of the Portland Transit Mall on Irving Street and 5th Avenue near Union Station in downtown Portland, with 5th and Hoyt station as its western terminus.
 Within the transit mall, buses travel in a one-way pair: Portland-bound on 6th Avenue and Gresham-bound on 5th Avenue, except on a segment between Lincoln and Hall streets where Portland-bound buses run along 4th Avenue.
 From Lincoln Street, the route follows the shared Portland–Milwaukie light rail alignment eastward through Harbor Viaduct and Tilikum Crossing.
 It diverges from this shared alignment on 7th Avenue and circles a block before entering Division Street on 8th Avenue.
 The route stays along Division Street through Southeast Portland and Gresham until Roberts Avenue, where it turns for 8th Street and terminates at the Cleveland Avenue station park and ride.
 Portland-bound buses in central Gresham turn from 8th Street back to Division Street via Kelley Avenue.

+Stations

 FX2–Division serves 42 stations within the cities of Portland and Gresham, primarily along Division Street.
 They are spaced an average 1/3 mi apart, and their locations were selected based on demand, safety, connections to other transit routes, and key destinations.
 Stops east of Division Street and 11th Avenue were built as part of the Division Transit Project; four station types were designed to accommodate right-of-way restrictions, with stations along the outer parts of the route (east of 82nd Avenue) built larger with more amenities.
 Station areas vary in length, from 48 to 56 ft, and typically consist of a shelter, station marker, trashcan, and utility cabinet.
 Shelters also vary in length, from 8 to 20 ft, and are glass-covered.
 Platforms are long enough to accommodate simultaneous boarding of the three-door buses, and larger stations are wider to incorporate bicycle lanes.